-The United Nations Sustainable Development Goal of Good Health and Well-being seeks to improve public health around the globe by improving access to quality health care, increasing immunizations, and reducing environmental factors that undermine health.
-Additionally the workplace well-being movement, which was catalyzed by reports of poor mental health during and after the COVID quarantine of 2020, has started to normalize discussions of mental health difficulties, a topic that has often been stigmatized in many different environments.
+The United Nations Global Goal of Good Health and Well-being seeks to improve public health around the globe by improving access to quality health care, increasing immunizations, and reducing environmental factors that undermine health.
+Additionally, the workplace well-being movement, which was catalyzed by reports of poor mental health during and after the Covid-19 quarantine of 2020, has started to normalize discussions of mental health difficulties, a topic that has often been stigmatized in many different environments.
 Consequently, many organizations are taking steps to integrate support for workers while modifying their cultures to destigmatize mental health challenges.

 Because well-being reflects many dimensions of positive functioning, it has important

 Measuring well-being and its positive outcomes can improve lives.
-Marcus references scientific evidence showing that well-being directly affects humans’ life span.
+Wisdom Weaver Dr. Marcus Ranney references scientific evidence showing that well-being directly affects humans’ lifespan.

-Arlen points out that instead of measuring gross national product, or economic output, nations could instead decide to measure the well-being of their people and then develop social policies aimed at improving this score.
+Wisdom Weaver Arlen Solodokin points out that instead of measuring gross national product, or economic output, nations could instead decide to measure the well-being of their people and then develop social policies aimed at improving this score.

 Marcus sees a renewed interest in executive positions and departments centered around employee experience.